MaxPhal/nnUNet4SoilXrayCT/README.md

 ```
 The TaskID parameter has to be the one you defined in the previous step.
 The -np and -npfp parameters define how many processes are used during the preprocessing.
 A higher number means the preprocessing is faster but more RAM is consumed and with lower numbers less RAM is needed but the processing will take longer.
 You can play around with this parameter, for us 4 worked well.
 Now that your data abides to the nnUNet format and are preprocessed, the training process can start.

-# 3. Training
+# 3. High Performance Computer cluster
-# 3.1.
-A few words on computation on HPC Clusters
+# 3.1 Introduction
-Before we get into the training procedure, let´s briefly describe what are HPC Clustersto put everyone on the same level.
+Before we get into the training procedure, let´s briefly describe what are HPC Clusters to put everyone on the same level.
 An HPC cluster is a system made up of multiple interconnected computers (often called nodes) that work together to perform complex computations.
 These clusters are designed to handle tasks that require a large amount of computational power, such as scientific simulations, data analysis, machine learning, or rendering.
 Most HPC clusters run on Linux due to its stability, scalability, and open-source nature.
 HPC clusters typically use a job scheduler (like SLURM) to allocate resources and manage the execution of computational tasks across the nodes.
 For the rest of this example, we will assume that you also dispose of a cluster running on Linux with a SLURM job scheduler (this is actually the case for many of the HPC out there...).

 # 3.2.
 Connecting to your HPC Cluster
 How you connect to your HPC Cluster is mostly gonna dependent on the infrastructure and software available in your university or research institution.
 At the UFZ, we have prefered to use softwares with GUIs, althought we are aware that SSH connection is usually more convenient.
 For this, we have used FileZilla to transfer local files (i.e., the files on your workstation) to remote locations (i.e., folders on the HPC).
 We have also used X2GO client to connect to the head node of the cluster and send jobs across the cluster.
 We recommend that you contact your IT administrator to figure out what is the easiest solution for you.
 In the following, we will assume that got these steps right and that you could successfully connect to your HPC Cluster.